 Now we have a sentence that looks once again like (a).
-It is correct, however, because its verb CONSIDER needs an object complement.
-This is not a property of HAVE in sentence (a); it cannot make Portuguese an object complement with a resultant need to follow its noun.
+It is correct, however, because its verb considered needs an object complement.
+This is not a property of has in sentence (a); it cannot make Portuguese an object complement with a resultant need to follow its noun.
 Could it be that the error in (a) has been caused by the writer incorrectly believing that HAVE requires an object complement in the way that CONSIDER does?

 The rule concerning the position of the whole adjective phrase is that when the extra words are after the adjective, the whole phrase normally follows its noun; otherwise it stays before.
 Consider the lone adjective in the following sentence:

 (f) Important information was stored separately.